Thennavan (film): Production

-The film is directed by debutant M. Nandakumar who has worked with directors like P. Vasu and Rajasekhar.
-R. N. R. Manohar, dialogue writer of this film appeared in a small role as a gangster who arrives to kill Vivek instead gets killed by him.
+The film was directed by debutant M. Nandakumar who has worked with directors like P. Vasu and Rajasekhar, this became his first film to release after his actual directorial debut Kodiesvaran remained unreleased.
+R. N. R. Manohar, dialogue writer of this film appeared in a small role as a gangster.
 Shooting for the film commenced in Chennai, and some fight scenes were picturised on top of highrise buildings like the Y.M.C.A and the Devi Theater, and on a set erected at the Prasad Studios.
-The hero and the unit at Prasad Studios had a surprise visitor in Cricketer Brian Lara.
+The hero and the unit at Prasad Studios had a surprise visitor cricketer Brian Lara.
 Lara had come for a friendly go-Kart competition and visited the sets to watch the shooting.
 Some scenes between the lead pair were picturised at the old Mahabalipuram road, while a song was picturised at sets erected at the AVM and Prasad Studios.
 Choreographed by Kala, the dance number had about a hundred dancers dancing around the lead pair.
 The song picturised at five sets, and shot with three cameras simultaneously, reportedly cost about Rs.
 35 lakhs to picturise it.
 Yet another song was picturised with the lead pair at locations in and around Pollachi.
 Choreographed by Brinda, it took ten days to complete the picturisation.
 The fight scene between the hero and the jailor was filmed at Prasad Studios, where a lavish set of jail was erected at a cost of about Rs.
 25 lakhs.
 While most of the shooting took place in Chennai and Pollachi, the unit also shot at locations in Jodhpur, Orissa and Visakhapatnam.
 For a single scene of a political meeting, about 5000 junior artistes were hired.

 Soundtrack

-The music was composed by Yuvan Shankar Raja, who, for the first time, worked for a Vijayakanth film.
-The soundtrack, which was released on 7 August 2003, features 6 tracks with lyrics by Pa.
-Vijay, Na.
-Muthukumar, Snehan and Muthu Vijayan.
-Another soundtrack of Yuvan Shankar Raja, Kurumbu, was released on the same day.
+The music was composed by Yuvan Shankar Raja.

-Reception
+Critrical reception

-Hindu wrote: "Thennavan would have been a tailor-made story for Vijayakanth but for the flawed script, clichéd dialogue and unappealing caricatures.
+Malathi Rangarajan of The Hindu wrote, "Thennavan would have been a tailor-made story for Vijayakanth but for the flawed script, clichéd dialogue and unappealing caricatures.
 Somewhere down the line, everyone from the director and the hero seems to have lost interest".
+Malini Mannath of Chennai Online wrote, "As for the debutant director, he seems to have seen some earlier Vijayakanth films - all the wrong ones - and taken his inspiration.
+And as for the hero, unless Vijayakanth does some serious rethinking, he's likely to lose the slight edge he has over his contemporaries".